 ii.
-Document the fair value assessment of property, plant and equipment (including service concession arrangements)
+Document the fair value assessment of non-financial assets (including service concession arrangements)

-Review and document useful lives and residual values including reasons why the Agency concluded carrying value was not materially different to the fair value.
+Review and document useful lives and residual values including, where relevant reasons why the Agency concluded carrying value was not materially different to the fair value.
 Demonstrate and document why assets have been placed in each level of the valuation hierarchy under Australian Accounting Standard AASB 13 Fair Value Measurement.
 For instance, valuations with Level 2 classifications should not contain significant unobservable inputs.
+Further guidance on performing valuations of physical non-current assets can be found at TPP23-09 Guidance when performing valuations of physical non-current assets.